sfepy/sfepy/doc/developer_guide.rst

 sfepy.terms package - full inheritance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The terms documentation is incomplete here as yet.
-Please refer to the terms documentation in sfepy_manual.pdf until it is merged with Sphinx documentation.

-This section is the same as the previous, but shows the full inheritance for the terms classes.
+This section is the same as the previous, but shows the full inheritance for some of the terms classes.

 .. toctree::
    :maxdepth: 2